Vladislav-G/WebmMaker/README.md

 Download the latest version, extract anywhere and run `Webm Maker.exe`, the rest should be obvious.

-### Known bugs
+### Known issues

-Some issues with unusual characters in file/path name.
-If you think it crashed, check that ffmpeg.exe is still running in task manager, if not then restart the program.
+Some problems with unusual characters in file/path name.
+If you think it crashed, check that ffmpeg.exe is still running in Task Manager, if not then restart the program.